Five key factors for presenting a successful project plan

-- The application deadline is 30 April 2021 and the application must be sent to firstname.lastname@example.org.
+- The application deadline is 27 September 2022, and the application must be sent to firstname.lastname@example.org.

-- The recipients of the grant will be announced on 17 May 2021.
+- The recipients of the grant will be announced on 1 November 2022.

-- The grant can be divided between several applicants; in other words, the AS LHV Finance department (hereinafter Finance) has the right to distribute the value of the fund between different projects and to finance projects partially.
+- The total value of the support grant is €25,000.
+The grant can be divided between several applicants; in other words, the LHV Finance department (hereinafter Finance) has the right to distribute the value of the fund between different projects and to finance projects partially.